escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 ![Screenshot](../img/CarbonDiagramDisplayEditText.PNG){: style='width:600px' }

 Click **Add Text Label** to have the label included in the diagram.
-The label can be updated by reentering text in the Text Label input and reclick **Add Text Label**.
+The label can be updated by reentering text in the Text Label input and reclicking **Add Text Label**.

 ![Screenshot](../img/CarbonDiagramDisplaySubmitText.PNG){: style='width:600px' }